 Instructions

 - Place the butter in the freezer for 15–20 minutes.
-Meanwhile, preheat your oven to 180°C (350°F).
-Wash and pit the plums, then cut each into quarters.
-Arrange them evenly in a baking dish.
+Meanwhile, preheat the oven to 180°C (350°F).
+Wash and pit the plums, cut each into quarters, and arrange them evenly in a baking dish.

-- In a bowl or food processor, combine the plain flour, muscovado sugar, and light brown sugar.
-Take the chilled butter out and cut it into small cubes.
-Add it to the flour mixture and either pulse or rub in by hand until you achieve a crumbly texture — like breadcrumbs, not dough.
+- In a bowl or food processor, combine the plain flour, muscovado sugar and light brown sugar.
+Cut the chilled butter into small cubes, add it to the flour mixture, and either pulse or rub in by hand until it looks like breadcrumbs — not dough.

 - Stir in the almond flakes gently.

-- Spread the crumble evenly over the plums.
-Sprinkle extra almonds on top.
-Cover the dish with foil and bake for 25 minutes.
-Remove the foil and bake for an additional 10–15 minutes until the top is golden and crisp.
+- Spread the crumble evenly over the plums and sprinkle a few extra almonds on top.
+Cover the dish loosely with foil and bake for 25 minutes.
+Remove the foil and bake for a further 10–15 minutes, until the top is golden and crisp.
+Rest for 10 minutes before serving warm.